How to avoid the mistakes I made on my wedding day.

 So why was I feeling so terribly depressed?
 It could have been so much better — that's what I was feeling at that time — like a spoiled, ungrateful, little brat.

 Well, there was the issue with the girl at the salon who messed up my hair.
 The image of how I intended to look was far from what I ended up presenting to hundreds of my closest friends and family on the most important day of my life.
 I just wanted to be a princess for a day and look absolutely amazing, but fell short of that dream in my own selfish perspective.
 Of course everyone else repeatedly commented on how beautiful I looked.
 But I could have looked better!
-Tips For Improving Your Orgasm!
+5 Things You *Must* Know To Make Your Orgasms LIKE WHOA, WHOA, WHOA

 Oh, and there was the whole wedding cake fiasco, and the hors d'oeuvres were over an hour late, and the catered buffet dinner was dreadfully late and the keg was missing a tap, and the lighting could have been better, and I should have handed out the favors rather than leaving them sitting out in a basket that many people overlooked ...